Summit Brazilian Jiu-Jitsu FAQ

 Can I just show up or do I need to schedule a time?

-Feel free to just show up for any of our scheduled Fundamentals classes.
+Feel free to just show up for any of our scheduled Introduction classes.
 If you would like to participate, please show up 15 minutes before class in athletic clothing.

 Do you accept people with no experience?